• Amazonas

 Institutional Structure

-Our 2026 to 2031 strategy prioritize multi-season documentation and long-term archival development.
+Our 2026 to 2031 strategy prioritize sustained multi-season documentation and the continued development of long-term archival systems.

 Our work is grounded in: